Wooden Garden Fencing Ideas London

 The benefits of a back garden fence include privacy, security and decoration.
 Before you decide on a fence panel design think about your reasons for having the fence; do you want privacy, security or both.
 Do you have a dark garden and require light to shine through?
 Do you want your fence to provide additional decoration?

-• Best Wooden Fence Panels for Security: Closeboard, Overlap, Feathered Edge and Tongue and Groove and Hit and Miss.
+Closeboard, Overlap, Feathered Edge and Tongue and Groove and Hit and Miss.

-• Best Wooden Fence Panels for Decoration: Venetian, Woven and Slatted or opt for a security panel with a concave or convex top.
+Venetian, Woven and Slatted or opt for a security panel with a concave or convex top.

-Guidelines for Wooden Garden Fencing Ideas
+Helpful Wooden Garden Fencing Guide